tecnico-sec/Virtual-Networking/README.md

 Apply this change to any other files in `/etc/sysctl.d/` that may be imported in the previous `/etc/sysctl.conf` file.

-To make the `iptables` rules persistent, in VM2 install `iptables-persistent` (select "yes" to save the current rules):
+To make the `iptables` rules persistent, in VM2 install `iptables-persistent` (select "yes" to install):

 ```sh
 $ sudo apt update